sungshon/PimpMyStremio/docs/README.md

 ## Publishing an add-on

 To publish your add-on, make a PR to this repository adding it to the [addonsList.json](https://github.com/sungshon/PimpMyStremio/blob/master/src/addonsList.json) file.

+## Updating an add-on

+The only thing you need to do is to publish a new release on GitHub, you don't need to add any files to it, as GitHub automatically archives the sources and that archive will be used to update your add-on to all it's users.